General Order 32: Effects

 Most of the challenged stations submitted documentation or made presentations supporting their relicensing, and a majority were approved, although often with a power reduction.
 However, on July 27 the FRC announced that 36 stations had failed to present justifications supporting their applications, thus would be deleted as of August 1, 1928.
 In addition, four stations voluntarily surrendered their licenses.

 Through the end of August, the FRC announced additional stations that would be deleted, and those which would be relicensed.
-Stations designated for September 1 deletions included WCOT, WNBA, WJBA, WPEP and WTRL, and KWUC, WAIZ, WNAL.
+Stations designated for September 1 deletions included WCOT, WNBA, WJBA, WPEP and WTRL, plus KWUC, WAIZ and WNAL.
 The deletion of KFQA in St. Louis Missouri was reported, although it was later consolidated with KMOX.
 A final report stated that WMBB-WOK would be deleted, while WQJ, WBCN, WLIB, KFKX, WGWB, WMBW, WBAO, WCLS, WLBO and five Nebraska stations were being consolidated with other stations.
 One additional station, WMBJ, was deleted due to technical violations.

 According to the FRC, a total of 62 stations were eliminated as a result of General Order 32, with 81 surviving, although many of the latter were reduced in power or moved to less desirable frequencies.
 Educational stations fared particularly poorly.
 They were usually required to share frequencies with commercial stations and operate only during the daytime, which was considered of limited value for adult education.
 The deleted stations were mostly small ones with limited financial backing.
 One notable exception was a Chicago-area station, WMBB-WOK.
 This station was primarily owned by the American Bond and Mortgage Company, which unsuccessfully challenged its elimination in the federal courts.

 With the number of stations now somewhat reduced, the FRC's next major step was implementation of General Order 40 on November 11, 1928, which was a wide-sweeping reallocation of station assignments.